irisnet/irishub/docs/features/service.md

 ## Summary

-IRIS Service (a.k.a. "iService") is intended to bridge the gap between the blockchain world and the conventional application world.
+IRIS Service (a.k.a. iService) is intended to bridge the gap between the blockchain world and the conventional application world.
 It formalizes off-chain service definition and binding (provider registration), facilitates invocation and interaction with those services, and mediates service governance process (profiling and dispute resolution).

 ## Service Definition